Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 Big Buck Tactics

 11. Designate a few acres of your property as a deer sanctuary where it is safe for them to go.
-Give them a food plot, an apple tree, something they will really enjoy.
+Give them a food plot, an apple tree, plant some clover, something they will really enjoy.
+Keep your scent in this area to a minimum, don’t be walking around all year round through this area heavily.

 13. Be cautious of bucks circling downwind anytime you rattle or call.